Campaign of the Month: October 2017

 • Old Ursuline Convent (1100 Chartres St.)

 The Old Ursuline Convent is the oldest building in the Mississippi River Valley.
 Completed in 1752, it is also the oldest surviving example of the French colonial period in the United States.
 Often referred to as the Archbishop Antoine Blanc Memorial Complex, the Old Ursuline Convent also houses the Archdiocesan archives and a small museum stating its founding.
-Along with the main building, housing many of the original rooms to preserve its history, the Convent has a massive well-manicured garden and courtyard complete with marble statues of the convents founding Ursuline sisters, as well as venue spaces for parties and weddings.
+Along with the main building, housing many of the original rooms to preserve its history, the Convent has a massive well-manicured garden and courtyard complete with marble statues of the convents founding Ursuline sisters.
 The main lodge is filled with dozens of oil paintings of past archbishops, bishops, religious statues and bronze busts.
 The building never stopped seeing use over the years, and even served as a barracks for soldiers during the Civil War.
 Despite great interior alterations and decay, the Convent is considered one of the most important historical and religious landmarks in the United States and is one of the few remaining physical links with the French colonial period in Louisiana.
-The early Ursuline nuns were harsher and more zealous than many history books credit, however, and went on record claiming the girls of the state did not even know how many gods there were if not for them.
+In the World of Darkness, it continues to serve as a convent for the Ursuline nuns.

-Decatur runs parallel to the Mississippi River, starting on Canal and ending at St. Ferdinand Street in the Marigny.
-Decatur was previously known as Rue de la Levee (“Levee Street”) but was renamed in 1870 after Stephen Decatur, the American naval war hero and Commodore.
+Decatur runs parallel to the docks along the Mississippi River, starting on Canal and ending at St. Ferdinand Street in the Marigny.
+Decatur was previously known as Rue de la Levee (“Levee Street”) but was renamed in 1870 after Stephen Decatur, the American naval war hero and commodore.

 Basically a waterfront strip, the French Quarter part of Decatur Street has catered to sailors and hosted the kinds of businesses a big port would have.
 By the ’80s it still retained its port feel, especially in the Lower Decatur near Canal Street, but the part closer to Esplanade and Frenchmen Street became a bohemian haven with a vibrant goth and punk scene.